FIVE PROPOSED AMENDMENTS TO THE U.S. CONSTITUTION

 • Each Federal Trust Fund shall be separately audited every year by an independent outside public accounting firm and the resulting report of the audit and the auditor’s opinion made available on the Internet for citizens to see within 120 days after the close of the conclusion of the fiscal year being audited.

-• For 25 years from the date this Amendment is ratified Congress will guarantee to Social Security and Medicare recipients that their monthly benefits will be no less than they would have received under the systems in effect immediately prior to the adoption of this Amendment.
+• For 40 years from the date this Amendment is ratified Congress will guarantee to all Social Security and Medicare beneficiaries that their monthly benefits will be no less than they would have received under the systems in effect for each Federal Trust Fund immediately prior to the adoption of this Amendment.

 • Congress may appropriate funds to, but may not withdraw funds from, any Federal Trust Fund.

-• Congress will provide appropriate annual funding to enable Federal Trust Funds Boards of Trustees to properly administer and manage each Federal Trust Fund.
+• Congress will appropriate sufficient annual funding to enable Federal Trust Funds’ Boards of Trustees to properly administer and manage each Federal Trust Fund.

 • Amounts owing by the Treasury to Federal Trust Funds included in the calculation of our Federal debt must be repaid first before any other federal debt reduction.
 Annual installments of federal debt reduction shall be allocated pro rata to all Federal Trust Funds to which funds are owed.

-• utilize generally accepted accounting principles in their accounting records, which shall include appropriate accrual accounting;
+• All branches, departments, and agencies of the Federal Government, including the Federal Reserve must utilize generally accepted accounting principles in their accounting records and reporting, which shall include appropriate accrual accounting.

 • Generally accepted accounting principles shall be promulgated, published, and amended from time to time by an independent Federal Accounting Standards Board to be established and appropriately funded by Congress annually and administered by The Financial Accounting Foundation.